Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 **Q1: Use a combination of the above commands on the apache.log file to return only the URLs.
 What is the flag that is returned in one of the unique entries?**

-*This probably isn't the cleanest way to do this - but if you cut the 7th column you get just the path and the flag is pretty obvious sitting there near the bottom of the list.*
+*Hint: This probably isn't the cleanest way to do this - but if you cut the 7th column you get just the path and the flag is pretty obvious sitting there near the bottom of the list.*

 ```bash
 cut -d ' ' -f 7 apache.log